KellerJordan/modded-nanogpt/records/track_3_small_optimization/README.md

 If each new optimizer paper compares against a single leaderboard, rather than the current situation where each new paper makes up its own unique baseline, then effective new methods will become readily identified by anyone.

-The reason this hasn't already happened are that (a) there is little incentive for anyone to enact this reorganization because it the reorganization itself generates little academic clout, and (b) it is actually in the interest of the median paper
+The reasons this hasn't happened already are that (a) there is little incentive for anyone to enact this reorganization because the reorganization itself requires a relatively high level of clout to successfully kick off without generating much more of it, and (b) it is actually in the interest of the median paper
 *author* (not viewer/reader) to not use such a leaderboard, because the median paper involves overclaiming or fake results, which become impossible in the presence of a competitive leaderboard.
-But, as the Muon firstauthor, maybe I am clouty enough to make a change.